The study comprised a 3 + 3 dose escalation phase in which 3 to 6 subjects were enrolled into

 non-triple negative breast cancer, renal cell carcinoma and cervical cancer, with at

-least one lesion measurable by irRC not previously irradiated.
+least one lesion measurable by the immune-related Response Criteria (irRC) not

 eligible for standard treatment.

-5. At the time of day 1 of the study, subjects with brain metastases must be asymptomatic
+5. At the time of Day 1 of the study, subjects with brain metastases must have been

-- at least 3 weeks without new brain metastases as evidenced by MRI/CT
+- at least 3 weeks without new brain metastases as evidenced by magnetic resonance

-metastases or Gilbert syndrome, then total bilirubin ≤ 2 x ULN
+metastases or Gilbert syndrome, then total bilirubin ≤ 2 × the upper limit of

-- Alanine aminotransferase (ALT) and aspartate aminotransferase (AST) ≤ 2.5 x ULN
+- alanine aminotransferase (ALT) and aspartate aminotransferase (AST) ≤ 2.5 × ULN

-unless associated with hepatic metastases, then ALT and AST ≤ 5 x ULN
+unless associated with hepatic metastases, then ALT and AST ≤ 5 × ULN

 7. Have been informed of other treatment options.